 We remark that

-where last equality is a consequence of the symmetry with respect to the identity element of the Carnot-Carath\'eodory ball $B_1$.
-Then by the Poincar\'e inequality (see e.g. \cite{Jer}) we have that
+where the last equality is a consequence of the symmetry with respect to the identity element of the Carnot-Carath\'eodory ball $B_1$.
+Then, by the Poincar\'e inequality (see, e.g., \cite{Jer}) we have

 for some $C>0$ universal.